Mel0nHead/languages-vocab-app/README.md

   - navigating away from /test page will lose progress
   - should be a progress bar showing how far through the test user is (like in duo lingo) (optional as it might need api work)
   - after completing test, user should have the option to do the test again
+  - should show score at the end of the test

 - ADD UNIT/INTEGRATION TESTS FOR UI

+  - probably just use jest and react-testing-library

 - ADD 'TEST' ENTITY TO BACKEND

   - test entity should exist in API
   - should be a many-to-many relationship between tests and words
   - fields should include id, date completed, words, correct words, incorrect words

+- GET APOLLO CLIENT TO AUTOGENERATE INTERFACES
+  - means that we can have types for the data and inputs of GraphQL queries/mutations